 5G home internet service availability in Koreatown

-As of summer–fall 2020, Verizon is actively piloting 5G home internet service in Los Angeles.
-Service locations have been confirmed in central and downtown LA, however 5G home internet is not yet available in the Koreatown neighborhood.
+As of 2023, Verizon and T-Mobile have both launched 5G home internet service in Los Angeles — but service is spotty.
+Service locations have been confirmed in central and downtown LA, however 5G home internet is not yet widely available in the Koreatown neighborhood.

 They are commonly disguised into “street furniture” like utility poles and streetlights.
 The photo on the left above is from Google Street View in 2019.
 The photo on the right is of the same streetlight in May 2020, with a pole-top concealment device installed.

-When it launches, 5G home internet will be similar in concept to Starry Internet — customers will install a reception device on a window, which will relay wireless service to a home WiFi system.
+When available, 5G home internet is installed using a similar strategy as Starry Internet — customers install a reception device on a window, which relays wireless service to their home Wi-Fi system.

-Why are there so few internet options in Koreatown?
+Why are there so few fast internet options in Koreatown?

-If you’ve ever opened the NextDoor app in Ktown, you know that you’re not alone in being dissatisfied about the broadband service in the neighborhood.
-Aside from Starry’s outreach to larger apartment buildings, service has been slow compared to other parts of central LA, even in 2020.
+If you’ve ever opened the NextDoor app in K-Town, you know that you’re not alone in being dissatisfied about the broadband service in the neighborhood.
+Aside from Starry’s outreach to larger apartment buildings, service has been slow compared to other parts of central LA, even in 2023.

-The reason for this is simple: lack of fiber.
+The reason for this is simple: lack of fiber-optic broadband lines.
 Fiber lines are the new standard for internet service, but are expensive for the internet companies to install.
-While around half of Los Angeles neighborhoods have what’s called “Fiber to the Home” service, Koreatown is mostly stuck with older copper cables.
+While around half of Los Angeles neighborhoods and a third of households have what’s called “Fiber to the Home” service, Koreatown is mostly stuck with older copper cables.

 Providers like Spectrum and AT&T are able to provide pretty fast download speeds over these lines thanks to improvements in DOCSIS technology (the method for transmitting high-bandwidth frequencies over old analog cables).
 However, there is an upper limit to it and it’s never quite as stable or upstream-enabled as fiber service.